-You cannot perform this operation on an asymmetric KMS key or on any KMS key in a different Amazon Web Services account.
+You cannot perform this operation on an asymmetric KMS key, an HMAC KMS key, or on any KMS key in a different Amazon Web Services account.
 For more information about creating KMS keys with no key material and then importing key material, see Importing Key Material in the Key Management Service Developer Guide .

 Before using this operation, call GetParametersForImport .
 Its response includes a public key and an import token.
 Use the public key to encrypt the key material.
 Then, submit the import token from the same